wormple12/Cupcake/README.md

 ### Acknowledgements

 The github page is currently a redirection to the Javadoc.
 Ultimately, it was never created for anything else.
-One could argue, that it should function as hub of the project with graphics.
+One could argue, that it should function as a hub for the project with graphics.